-PreReq: Eng 20 or placement in Eng 21; and "C" or better in Eng 20 or "C" or better in Eng 20W or placement in Eng 22
+PreReq: Eng 20 or placement in Eng 21; and "C" or better in Eng 20 or placement in Eng 22

 Instruction and practice in writing clear, effective, well-developed paragraphs and short essays using various modes of development.
 (3 lec hrs.)